MABackoffice/fmi-crosscheck-tools/xc-scripts/WORKFLOW.md

 other data we wish to visualize (_e.g.,_ the `MatrixReport`) is **derived** from this state information.
 When the state is updated, _some_ parts of the UI must be re-rendered.
-This can be a potentially difficult to determine owing to the compilcated relationship between the state data and the derived data.
+This can be a potentially difficult to determine owing to the complicated relationship between the state data and the derived data.
 Fortunately, there is a wonderful Javascript package called `mobx` that not only allows us to declaratively model the transformation of state data into derived data but also can (by leveraging the packages `react` and `mobx-react`)